ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/securesocket.md

 ## Secure Socket

 Mbed OS provides an interface for creating secure connections in the form of TLS stream.
-The `TLSSocket` class provides the ability to secure any stream-based socket connection, for example TCP stream.
+The `TLSSocketWrapper` class provides the ability to secure any stream-based socket connection, for example TCP stream.
 This allows you to use existing protocol libraries through a secure connections.

-`TLSSocket` inherits the `Socket` class, which allows any application that uses `Socket` to use `TLSSocket` instead.
+`TLSSocketWrapper` inherits the `Socket` class, which allows any application that uses `Socket` to use `TLSSocketWrapper` instead.
 Secure socket both uses Socket interface as its transport layer and implements it.
 This makes it transport independent, and there is no direct dependency on the IP stack.
-For example, you can use the HTTP library and give `TLSSocket` to it to covert it to HTTPS.
+For example, you can use the HTTP library and give `TLSSocketWrapper` to it to covert it to HTTPS.

+For easy to use API there is helper class called `TLSSocket` that contains internal TCP socket for transport stream.

-### API
+### Usage example

-`TLSSocketWrapper` implements Mbed OS Socket API and extends it with functions that allow configuring security certificates.
+`TLSSocketWrapper` implements Mbed OS Socket API and extends it with functions that allow configuring security certificates, so it is straightforward to use after setting up.
 Please note that for most of the use cases, you are using these methods through `TLSSocket` class.

-### Usage example

-The TLSSocket API follows the Socket API, so it is straightforward to use after setting up:

 ```
 TLSSocket *socket = new TLSSocket();